Varicose Veins and Venous Ulcers

 • Bleeding varicose vein

-If referral criteria not met → manage in primary care
+If referral is not needed → manage in primary care

 • If overweight / obese → weight loss